Wednesday, December 30, 2009

 Preheat oven to 375°.
 Line a muffin pan with 6 paper liners.
 In a medium bowl, whisk together the flour, baking powder, salt and brown sugar.
 Set aside.
 In a large bowl, whisk together the melted butter, peanut butter, eggs and milk until smooth.
 Add in the flour mixture and stir until just combined.
 Fold in chocolate chips.
 Divide batter evenly between prepared muffin tins, filling each to the top.
 Optional: Sprinkle the top of each muffin with brown sugar.
 Bake for 17-20 minutes or until a toothpick inserted in the center comes out clean.

+This is a half-batch, so it made 6 muffins.
+The batter was a little bland so I added the vanilla and since I love a crunchy muffin-top, I also added the brown sugar on top which caramelized nicely in the oven.
 I would have to say that these weren't my favorite muffins ever.
 Definitely tasty but they were a bit heavy for my taste and the peanut butter flavor wasn't all there.
 Now for those of you not all that into PB, that may be a good thing.
 But for me, I was really looking for the big BANG! of the chocolate PB combo and it just wasn't there.
 I may tweak the recipe and give them another go.
 Again, they were definitely tasty, just some room for improvement.

 ~Layne